17 Day Kiwi Odyssey

 Punakaiki is best known for its Pancake Rocks and Blowholes.
 The best time to visit the blowholes is at high tide when they are at their most powerful.
 The Truman Track is a short walk worth doing while you’re here – nearing the coast it passes through typical West Coast flax flats before emerging onto a sprawling headland with stunning views up and down the local shoreline.

 The morning is at your leisure.
-Enjoy a walk along the beach this morning before heading down the West Coast.
-Home to towering rainforests, mountains and glaciers, tranquil lakes and rushing rivers, this coastal paradise is steeped in history dating back to the gold rush era of the 1860’s.
-Tonight you stay at Franz Josef – unique in the fact that the glacier descends from the Southern Alps to just 240 metres above sea level, amidst the greenery and lushness of a temperate rainforest.
+Enjoy a walk along the beach before heading further south.
+Home to towering rainforests, mountains and glaciers, tranquil lakes and rushing rivers, this coastal paradise is steeped in history dating back to the gold rush era of the 1860s.
+Tonight you stay at Franz Josef – unique in the fact that the glacier descends from the Southern Alps to just 240m above sea level, amidst the greenery and lushness of a temperate rainforest.
 (2 nights)

 Today you have a whole day at leisure.
-Perhaps enjoy a guided walk, a heli-hike or a scenic flight from the Franz Josef township.
-If you’d prefer a relaxing day, head to the Franz Josef Glacier Hot Pools that are nestled amongst the lush rainforest of the glacier country or meander through the village where you will find a wonderful selection of gifts, artwork, merchandise and cafes.
+Perhaps enjoy a guided walk, a heli-hike, or a scenic flight from the Franz Josef township.
+If you’d prefer a relaxing day, head to the Glacier Hot Pools that are nestled amongst lush rainforest or meander through the village where you will find a wonderful selection of gifts, artwork, merchandise and cafes.

-Farewell Franz Josef and travel down the West Coast, alongside braided riverbeds, native forests and roadside waterfalls before climbing up over the Haast Pass and through Mount Aspiring National Park.
-Travel along the shores of Lakes Hawea, it is a short drive to arrive at the water-side playground of destination of Wanaka.
-Travelling through Wanaka sitting at the foot of the Southern Alps your next stop is Queenstown, which is the Southern Hemisphere’s premiere four season alpine lake resort town.
+Farewell Franz Josef and travel down the West Coast, alongside braided riverbeds, native forests and roadside waterfalls, before climbing up over the Haast Pass and through Mount Aspiring National Park.
+Travel along the shores of Lakes Hawea then through Wanaka at the foot of the Southern Alps to your next stop, Queenstown – the Southern Hemisphere’s premiere four-season alpine resort.
 (3 nights)

-Enjoy your day in this picturesque alpine resort town that lies at the outlet to Lake Wakatipu, one of New Zealand’s most scenic lakes.
-Today we have included the world famous Shotover Jet Boat – enjoy this unique breathtaking ride through dramatic and narrow canyons as you hold on tight for Queenstown’s only exhilarating full 360° spins.
+Enjoy your day in this picturesque town that lies at the outlet to Lake Wakatipu, one of New Zealand’s most scenic lakes.
+Today we have included the world-famous Shotover Jet – enjoy this unique breathtaking ride through dramatic and narrow canyons as you hold on tight for Queenstown’s only exhilarating full 360-degree spins.
 Afterwards, you can stabilise your heart rate with a leisurely stroll around this picture postcard town whilst browsing through the eclectic array of galleries, gift shops and book stores.

 On completion of your cruise you will return to Queenstown by coach arriving in the evening.
 (L)

-The flight shaves off approximately 4 hours off a return by coach.
-It is however very weather dependent, so if the weather doesn’t play ball, then you will need to return by coach and we will refund the upgrade price.
+The flight shaves approximately 4 hours off a return by coach.
+It is, however, very weather dependent, so if the weather doesn’t play ball, then you will need to return by coach and we will refund the upgrade price.

-Leaving Queenstown you will soon reach picturesque Lake Hayes and travel through Kawarau Gorge, home of award winning wineries and the famous Kawarau Bungy bridge.
-You will travel past the township of Cromwell and its many orchards before crossing Lindis Pass and into the Mackenzie Country.
-Arrive at Mt Cook National Park a World Heritage listed site.
-Mt Cook is Australasia’s highest mountain at 3764 metres.
-The park covers over 70,000 hectares of breathtaking alpine scenery and is also home to the Tasman Glacier, the longest in the Southern hemisphere.
-The afternoon is free to explore the area and take one of the many short walks starting from Mt Cook Village.
+Leaving Queenstown you will soon reach picturesque Lake Hayes and travel through Kawarau Gorge, home of award-winning wineries and the famous Kawarau Bungy bridge.
+You will travel past the township of Cromwell and its many orchards before crossing Lindis Pass and into the Mackenzie Basin.
+Arrive at Aoraki Mount Cook National Park, a World Heritage-listed site.
+Aoraki Mount Cook is Australasia’s highest mountain at 3764m.
+The park covers over 70,000 hectares of breathtaking alpine scenery and is also home to the Tasman Glacier, the longest in the Southern Hemisphere.
+The afternoon is free to explore the area and take one of the many short walks starting from Aoraki Mount Cook Village.

 This morning you will embark on a fascinating tour of the Tasman Glacier Terminal Lake.
-An experienced guide will whisk you away in a stable MAC Boat to explore the melting ice-face of the glacier.
-Touch and taste 400 year old icebergs that have been carved into the murky waters of the lake.
+An experienced guide will whisk you away in a stable MAC boat to explore the melting ice-face of the glacier.
+Touch and taste 400-year-old icebergs that have been carved into the murky waters of the lake.
 This afternoon re-board your coach northbound for Christchurch.
-Before leaving Mt Cook National Park, be sure to stop and view the tiny Church of the Good Shepherd at Lake Tekapo, built on the lake’s edge of local stone and oak in 1935.
-Leaving the High Country, cross the vast Canterbury Plains to the ‘Garden City’ of Christchurch.
+Before leaving Aoraki Mount Cook National Park, be sure to stop and view the tiny Church of the Good Shepherd at Lake Tekapo, built of local stone and oak in 1935 and sitting on the lake’s edge.
+Leaving the high country, cross the vast Canterbury Plains to the ‘Garden City’ of Christchurch.

 Sadly your trip has come to an end.
 We hope that you have thoroughly enjoyed your experiences in New Zealand.
 Today you will be met at your accommodation and transferred to the airport for your onward journey.
 Have a safe trip home.